KylerLoucks/echocloud/README.md

 # How it works
-Runs a headless chromium browser in a light-weight alpine-linux Docker container environment.
+Runs a headless chromium browser in a light-weight alpine-linux Docker container environment to take a screenshot of a stock graph.
+Utilizes Alpha Vantage API for stock data

+Container will not run continuously.
+It is recommended to run the container as a CRON job.

 # Environment variables

 ###### optional
 `BLOCKCHAIN_SYMBOL`

-specify the ticker symbol to find the stock price of (e.g. BTC, ETH, etc..)
+Specify the ticker symbol to find the stock price of (e.g. BTC, ETH, etc..) default is: BTC

 `AV_API_KEY`